photogether3/server/README.md

       } as UserModel);
   }

-  // updateEmail from user service.. user = user.withUpdateEmailVerified();
+  // updateEmail from core service.. user = user.withUpdateEmailVerified();
   await this.userRepository.save(user);
   ```